Color is an essential part of how we experience the world. But do colors really matter for conversion optimization?

 Green vs. red: A call-to-action button war

-There has been something of a controversy going around in the interwebs about which button color converts better.
+There has been something of a controversy going around in the interwebs about which color converts better for your call to action button.
 Unbounce declared that the future of call-to-action buttons is BOB.
 That stands for Big Orange Button.

 There’s a number of interesting A/B testing case studies where an orange, in our case mostly red, button was up against competition from various other colors, including green.